 The excuse, time after time, in agency conference rooms across America is that there's no other way to transact.
 We've all agreed to this mutual insanity simply because there isn't been a better way to buy and sell media.

-There's at least a dozen better ways to evaluate media spend, calculate ROI, and assign credit.
+There are at least a dozen better ways to evaluate media spend, calculate ROI, and assign credit.
 Unfortunately, these "other" ways have not been adopted into the mainstream.
-The transaction parties involved (agency and seller) actually have very little incentive to come up with a longer term
+The transaction parties involved (agency and seller) actually have very little incentive to come up with a longer-term

 Yet here we go, quarter after quarter continuing to defend this broken, antiquated way of doing business.
-There is herd mentality that is fosterd by incumbent agencies and adtech platforms such as Google Spotlight that control today's marketshare.
+There is herd mentality that is fostered by incumbent agencies and adtech platforms such as Google Spotlight that control today's market share.
 Any oxygen available to offer up an alternative way of transacting is sucked right out of the room.

 Photo Credit: Sean MacEntee under Creative Commons 2.0